marskar/biof309_fall2018/2018-10-11/projects.md

 python my_project
 ```

-You can zip the whole project and run it:
+You can zip the whole project and then run the zip file:
 ```bash
 python -m zipfile -c my_project.zip my_project/*
 python my_project.zip